 Do not pester agents with daily emails demanding a reply.
-If you haven’t heard from them in 4-6 weeks (or within the timeframe their website specifies), send a polite reminder.
+Send a polite reminder if you haven’t heard from them in 4-6 weeks (or within the timeframe their website specifies).
 In many cases, your query may have been buried at the bottom of their busy inbox.

 If you don’t get any requests for your manuscript, your query letter might not be working.
 However, if you get loads of manuscript requests but they lead nowhere, you’ll know your book itself needs to be improved.
 If you haven’t previously consulted a professional editor, now might be the time!

 Once you’ve found an agent you’re happy with, you can expect some further editing to take place under their guidance.
 This involves textual editing, as well as formatting changes to meet the guidelines of each publisher.

 Your agent will then reach out to 8-12 publishers to pitch and submit your manuscript.
 They’ll likely know many acquiring editors personally, so they’ll pass it on to the most relevant people.

 Curious whether you can submit without an agent?
 While some publishers accept unagented submissions, this is not typically the case with the largest book publishers, in particular the highly selective ‘Big 5’.
 For most people, it is much harder to get a book deal without an agent helping you get your foot in the door — but if you have an established audience and working knowledge of the publishing industry, you could still give it a shot.

 Note: Poetry, nonfiction, cookbooks, and academic/educational books are the genres where you’re most likely to succeed without an agent.

 - Publishing Companies (and Other Publishing Scams) to Avoid (blog post)